Scenarios for Remote At-Home VO Recording

 Some studios want back up which they get if the have their engineer record the home studio performance via Source Connect and also have the actor record at home and upload their performance as well.

-Table reads seem to work fine with conferencing software such as Zoom.
+Table reads work fine with conferencing software such as Zoom.
 Those not reading can mute their home audio and just listen in.
-Timing and connection of actors to story flow and timing play out unimpeded by any minor conferencing delay.
+Timing and connection of actors to story flow and timing play out unimpeded by any minor conferencing delay (latency).

 Group (ensemble) cast records, actors all recording at home